tmarfil/nginx-api-gateway-for-k8s/docs/class1/module5/lab1.rst

 Click [Send]

 The **Response** on the right-hand side will be a JSON formatted list of strings representing a list of jobs.
-Go ahead and add a append to the list with more fun jobs.
+Append to the list.
 You can send multiple jobs at once: ["job1", "job2", "job3"].

 .. image:: images/01_openapi_spec.jpg
   :scale: 50%